Junior Stanislas: International career

 Stanislas has been capped for England at under-19, under-20 and under-21 level.
 He was called up to the England U19 squad for the first time in November 2007, along with West Ham teammate, James Tomkins, for a friendly against Germany.
 His second call-up came in February 2008, for a friendly against Croatia at the County Ground, Swindon.
 On 31 March 2009, he made his debut for the England U20's in a 2–0 win over Italy, coming on as a substitute for Scott Sinclair in a friendly at Loftus Road.
 He received his first call-up to the England U21 side for a friendly against the Netherlands on 11 August 2009 and made his debut starting in the 0–0 draw.
 In September 2009, Stuart Pearce then named him in the squad for the 2011 European Championship qualifiers against Macedonia and Greece.
 His final appearance for the team on 4 September, in the 2–1 victory over Macedonia, before being an unused substitute in the 1–1 draw with Greece four days later.

 He is eligible to play for the Saint Lucia national team through his father, Felix.
 In November 2020, he said he was open to the idea of representing Saint Lucia despite initially saying as an England under-21 player that he only wanted to play for England: "I just wanted to represent England [at the time].
 That hasn't happened so far and I'm getting on a bit now, but you never know.
 It wasn't a case of not wanting to play for St Lucia but having been born and raised in England, I would have preferred to play for England."

+Coaching career

+Whilst still playing, Stanislas completed his UEFA A License alongside Bournemouth teammate Steve Cook, having helped coach Bournemouth's under-15's with Callum Wilson and Simon Francis in 2018.
+Following his retirement, Stanislas was appointed under-18 assistant coach at Bournemouth.

+Stanislas was appointed first team coach at Ipswich Town in July 2025, before departing at the end of the season.